swiss-territorial-data-lab/proj_vect_cadmap/README.md

 Delineate the line prediction mask using the path to folder containing the test GeoTiff file and masks.

 ```
-python scripts/raster_delineation.py --tif_path <original tif> --line_mask <line prediction mask> --save_path <delineation folder>
+python scripts/raster_delineation.py --tif_path <folder path to the initial tiff files> --line_mask <folder path to the line prediction masks> --save_path <folder path to save delineation results>
 ```

 ### ArcGIS operation

-In this part, each plan resulting from the raster delineation is vectorized according to the following steps (elementary method as example):
+In this part, each plan resulting from the raster delineation is vectorized according to the following steps (elementary method as an example):

-1. Create a new ArcGIS project **named** with the plan file name in the `./data/arcgis/` folder.
+1. Create a new ArcGIS project **named** with the name of the plan file in the `./data/arcgis/` folder.
 2. Import the `raster_tif` (.tif) and `elementary_result` (.png) files.
 2. Search for `Raster to Polyline` in ArcGIS Conversion tools: select `elementary_result.png` as input raster.
 Name the output polyline `elementary_polyline`.
 3. Open the `Edit` panel, use tools such as `Select`, `Create` and `Delete` to remove the polyline from the single plan area.
 Manually remove false positives and false negatives wherever possible.
 Connect missing lines to form polygons.
 Here, false positives that cannot form a polygon can be ignored.